 The Alaskan Malamute's history dates back thousands of years, tracing its roots to the native Inuit people of Alaska.
 Named after the Mahlemiut tribe in Kotzebue Sound, these dogs were originally bred for their strength, endurance, and ability to assist in hunting and hauling heavy loads over vast distances in the harsh Arctic environment.
 They were essential to the Mahlemiut's survival, playing a crucial role in transporting supplies and game.

 During the late 19th century and early 20th century, Alaskan Malamutes became increasingly popular due to their incredible strength and stamina.
 They were a staple in the world of sled dog racing and expeditions to the Arctic and Antarctic regions.
-This popularity eventually led to the establishment of the Alaskan Malamute as a recognized breed by the American Kennel Club (AKC) in 1935.
+This popularity eventually led to the establishment of the Alaskan Malamute as a recognised breed by the American Kennel Club (AKC) in 1935.

 The Alaskan Malamute is also known as the Mal or Mally by lovers of the breed.

-Alaskan Malamutes belong to the Working Group, a category of breeds that have historically been used for various types of labor, such as pulling sleds, herding, and guarding.
+Alaskan Malamutes belong to the Working Group, a category of breeds that have historically been used for various types of labour, such as pulling sleds, herding, and guarding.
 This group includes other strong and versatile breeds like the Siberian Husky and the Bernese Mountain Dog.

 One of the most prominent features of Alaskan Malamutes is their thick, double-layered coat.
 This coat serves as insulation against the brutal Arctic cold, making them well-suited to frigid environments.
 The outer layer is coarse and dense, while the undercoat is soft and insulating.

-Malamutes come in various coat colors, with the most common being shades of grey and black, often accompanied by a white face mask, belly, legs, and paws.
+Malamutes come in various coat colours, with the most common being shades of grey and black, often accompanied by a white face mask, belly, legs, and paws.
 They can also have striking red, sable, and agouti coats.
 Common coat colour combinations are Black & White, Grey & White, Seal & White, White & Chocolate, Sable & White, and Red & White.

 In terms of appearance, Malamutes are solidly built with a broad head, erect ears, and a plume-like tail that is carried over their back.
 Their strong legs and deep chest reflect their strength and endurance.

 Alaskan Malamutes and Siberian Huskies are often mistaken for each other due to their similar appearance and Arctic heritage.
 While both breeds share ancestry as sled dogs, they have distinct differences.
 Malamutes are larger and heavier, designed for heavy hauling, while Huskies are more agile and built for speed.
-Huskies also tend to have more varied coat colors, and their eyes are known for their striking blue coloration.
+Huskies also tend to have more varied coat colours, and their eyes are known for their striking blue colouration.

 Alaskan Malamutes are intelligent but may not exhibit the same level of obedience and trainability as some other breeds.
 They have a strong independent streak and are known for their stubbornness.
 However, with patient and consistent training, they can learn commands and tasks, especially if it aligns with their natural instincts and interests.